luciainnocenti/CBL-vs-FL/README.md

 To enable faithful reproduction of experiments, the **fedprostate/splits** folder of this repository contains CSV files for use with Fed-BioMed for defining train and test datasets.
 N.B.: When you will define the nodes in Fed-BioMed, you can use these CSV files.

-## The experiments
-In our benchmark, we compared